turingschool/backend-curriculum-site/module2/misc/blogger.md

 Now if we have an object like `article` we can just ask for `article.tags` or, conversely, if we have an object named `tag` we can ask for `tag.articles`.

+Run your tests again and you should be all passing.
+Which means, time to commit!

 To see this in action, start the `bin/rails console` and try the following:

 ```